Why Isn’t Your Website Making Money? Here Are 10 Reasons To look Into

 9. Marketing to Everyone

 If you think your products or services are suited to everyone, you are making a huge mistake.
-The more specific you are in defining your audience, the more you can understand them and adapt your business to address their needs and desires.
+The more specific you are in defining your audience, the more you can understand and adapt your business to address their needs and desires.

 If your audience is the wrong match for your product or service, it doesn’t matter if you give it away because they won’t be interested.
 For best results, your targeted audience must have a desire for your product, and the ability to buy it.